codeccoop/http-bridge/README.md

 ## Developers

 The plugin offers some hooks to expose its internal API.
-Go to [documentation](./docs/API.md) to see more details about the hooks.
+Go to [API](./docs/API.md) to see more details about the hooks, or to [REST API](./docs/REST-API.md) to see its endpoints.

+## Roadmap

+1. [ ] Add test coverage with phpunit.